-Step by Step Guide to Making Your Choice Online
+Making Your Choice Online

+Step by step guide

-Students will be given login details for them to use to access their online option choice form: https://www.studentoptions.co/Sandringham-GCSE/
+Students will be provided with details about how to make their option choices online.

-Follow the steps below to complete this process successfully.

-- STEP 1 To help you choose your subjects we have put together this booklet to guide you on the process.
-Use this, along with your personalised letter stating your subject allocations, to help decide on your options.
-Consider the information you have received at the Options Evening and at your PTC. - STEP 2 PEWith this information in mind, work your way through the options form online.
-As you complete each section, read about all of the subjects on offer. - Choose your core PE option in line with your personalised allocation.
-GCSE PE, GCSE Dance, BTEC Dance or CamNat Sport.
+Use this booklet, along with your personalised letter stating your subject allocations, to decide on your options.
+Consider the information you have received at the Options Evening and at your PTC.

-STEP 3
+PE

+With this information in mind, work your way through the options form online.
+As you complete each section, read about all of the subjects on offer.

+Choose your core PE option in line with your personalised allocation.

+- GCSE PE

+- GCSE Dance

+- BTEC Dance or

+- CamNat Sport

+MFL

-- MFL - If your MFL allocation is 'Yes', you must select a language as one of your three options choices.
-If you want to be eligible for the Ebacc, also consider selecting either History or Geography as one of your remaining choices. - If your guided MFL choice is 'No', you are still welcome to choose it if you wish but if not, you must also select one of the following subjects; GCSE Business, GCSE Media or WJEC Hospitality and Catering.
-In your other option choices, you must also select a core academic subject: History or Geography. - STEP 4 Now select your remaining choices. - STEP 6 Include your reserve choice.
-If you would like to study a second language or Astronomy, select this here. - STEP 7 Speak to your teacher at Options Evening and at the PTC evening to find out more about the courses and which one will suit you best. - STEP 8 Complete the online options form by Friday 3rd March 2023
+If your MFL allocation is 'Yes', you must select a language as one of your three options choices.
+If you want to be eligible for the EBacc, also consider selecting either History or Geography as one of your remaining choices.

-Qualifications Framework
+MAKING YOUR CHOICE ONLINE - CONTINUED

+If your guided MFL choice is 'No', you are still welcome to choose it if you wish but if not, you must also select one of the following subjects;

+- GCSE Business

+- GCSE Media or

+- WJEC Hospitality & Catering

+In your other option choices, you must also select a core academic subject:

+- History or - Geography

+Now select your remaining choices.

+Include your reserve choice.
+If you would like to study a second language select this here.

+Speak to your teacher at Options Evening and at the PTC evening to find out more about the courses and which one will suit you best.

+Complete the online options form by Friday 8th March 2024

+QUALIFICATIONS FRAMEWORK

 Most courses followed at KS4 lead to GCSE qualifications.
-These qualifications will be used for all University and Apprenticeship applications.
+These qualifications will be used for university and apprenticeship applications.